flat235/upman/README.md

  - triggering updates runs
  - triggering reboots
  - panic button (abort all updates/reboot, that have not been started)
+ - optionally save ets tables to disk on shutdown (for hot cache / persistent persmissions&locks)

 ## Currently plannend features
  - (un)locking packages